Learning Multimodal Embeddings for Traffic Accident Prediction and Causal Estimation

 \subsection{Traffic Volume}

 We obtain traffic volume data from official state-level transportation departments and use it as a dynamic edge-level feature in our multimodal framework.

 Some states provide clean CSV exports containing longitude and latitude fields, while others (such as Massachusetts and Montana) publish data in more complex formats, including KML and GeoJSON, with inconsistent column names and nested spatial structures.
 In these cases, we developed custom parsers for each state and manually mapped the relevant fields to extract usable geospatial information.
-Additionally, the temporal resolution differs by state, and in some cases, the data spans dozens of measurement points per segment, which requires iterative merging and normalization.
-Often, the same road segment is represented by multiple sensor points along its path, with no explicit intersection or highway labeling, so we heuristically aggregated these measurements to associate one traffic volume value with each edge.
+Additionally, the temporal resolution varies by state, and in some cases, the data spans dozens of measurement points per segment, requiring iterative merging and normalization.
+Often, the same road segment is represented by multiple sensor points along its path, with no explicit intersection or highway labeling, so we heuristically aggregated these measurements to assign a single traffic volume value to each edge.

-We report a distribution map of accidents and AADT records in Figure~\ref{fig_traffic_volume_tradeoff}.
-It indicates that the traffic volume monitor has covered nearly all potential road segments with accidents.
+We present a distribution map of accident counts and AADT records in Figure~\ref{fig_traffic_volume_tradeoff}.
+It indicates that the traffic volume monitor has covered nearly all potential road segments that have had accidents.